bloomberg/chromium.bb/native_client_sdk/src/doc/overview.rst

 to run a **pexe**.
 Internally, the translator compiles a **pexe** to a **nexe** (a native executable for the host platform's architecture) and then executes it within the Native Client sandbox as described above.
-It also uses intelligent caching to avoid this compilation if this **pexe** was already compiled on the client's browser.
+It also uses intelligent caching to avoid re-compiling the **pexe** if it was already compiled on the client's browser.

 Native Client also supports running a **nexe** directly in the browser.
 However,